felleslosninger/docs/_docs/idporten/oidc_old/oidc_protocol_scope.md

 ---
 title: "Scope"
-description: "This page summarizes how Oauth2 scopes are used in ID-porten."
+description: "This page summarizes how Oauth2 scopes are used in ID-porten OIDC provider."
-summary: 'This page summarizes how Oauth2 scopes are used in ID-porten.'
+summary: 'This page summarizes how Oauth2 scopes are used in ID-porten OIDC provider.'

 sidebar: oidc
 product: ID-porten